Make tactile art

 What is tactile art?

-1. Together, everyone should go outside and look for natural items they can take to make a piece of art.
-These items may include leaves, twigs, or seeds.
-If you don’t have any outdoor space, you could go to a local park, or ask people to go between meetings.
+- Together, everyone could go outside and look for natural items they could use in a piece of art.
+If you don’t have any outdoor space, you could go to a local park.

 Make your art

-2. Everyone should sketch the landscape they’re going to create with their tactile art.
+- Everyone should sketch the landscape they’re going to create with their tactile art.
 It doesn’t need to be perfect, as they’ll be sticking materials on top – this is just a rough outline.
+People could draw the view of the place they’ve collected their materials, a landscape they remember, or an imaginary place.

-1. Once everyone has gathered and laid out their materials, they should stick them down with PVA glue.
+- Once everyone has gathered and laid out their materials, they should stick them down with PVA glue.
 It’s fine to leave gaps of blank card, as this is a texture in itself.
+Remember – it doesn’t matter what these works of art look like, as you experience them through touch.

 Reflection